lake-wg/edhoc/draft-ietf-lake-edhoc.md

 *  Make the connection identifiers (C_I, C_R) and the application algorithms in the selected cipher suite available to the application.

-The application can now compute PRK_out, see {{prkout}}, and derive application keys using the EDHOC-Exporter interface, see {{exporter}}.

-After sending message_3, the Initiator is assured that no other party than the Responder can compute the key PRK_out (implicit key authentication).
-The Initiator can securely derive application keys and send protected application data.
-However, the Initiator does not know that the Responder has actually computed the key PRK_out and therefore the Initiator SHOULD NOT permanently store the keying material PRK_out, or derive application keys, until the Initiator is assured that the Responder has actually computed the key PRK_out (explicit key confirmation).
+The application can now compute PRK_out, see {{prkout}}, derive application keys using the EDHOC-Exporter interface, see {{exporter}}, and send protected application data.
+The Initiator SHOULD NOT persistently store the keying material until the Initiator has verified message_4 or message protected with a derived application key, such as an OSCORE message, from the Responder.
 This is similar to waiting for acknowledgement (ACK) in a transport protocol.
-Explicit key confirmation is e.g., assured when the Initiator has verified an OSCORE message or message_4 from the Responder.

 ### Responder Processing of Message 3